TrendingWrds/TrendingWords/README.md

 ## Authors

-* David A. Lindhal, Michael Shinners, Max A. Wolff, and Marco Zangari.
+* David A. Lindahl, Michael Shinners, Max A. Wolff, and Marco Zangari.

 ## License